Trapanese Pesto: how to easily prepare it at home!

 3. Add the Tomatoes and Basil

-4. Top with Oil and Cheese
+4. Finish with Oil and Cheese

 5. Adjust the Flavors

-Tips and Variations
+Tips and Variants

 Want to customize your pesto?
 Here are some ideas:

-How to Serve Pesto alla Trapanese
+How to Serve Trapanese Pesto

 1. With pasta

-Try it with busiate, spaghetti or linguine for a traditional Sicilian dish.
+Try it with busiate, spaghetti, or linguine for a traditional Sicilian dish.

 1. On crostini